 }

-• Event: This is the name of the event (example: zype:ready, zype:play, etc.)
+• event — The name of the event (zype:ready, zype:play, etc.)

-• ID: This is the ID of the video that created the message
+• id — The ID of the video generating the event

 Adding Custom Metadata to Dispatched Events